Congratulations on getting a Southwest Airlines Interview.

 Possible Answer is

-• State you are highly interested in joining Southwest Airlines because of your passion for the industry and admiration for the company.
+- State that you are highly interested in joining Southwest Airlines because of your passion for the industry and admiration for the company.

-• Emphasize the possession of strong communication skills, both written and verbal, which would be beneficial for effectively working with customers and co-workers.
+- Emphasize the possession of strong written and verbal communication skills, which would be beneficial for effectively working with customers and co-workers.

-• Finally mention you are adaptable and embrace new technologies.
+- Finally, mention that you are adaptable and embrace new technologies.

 13. Why did you leave your last job?

-• It is ok to leave a job but it is important to make sure they know you left on good terms.
+- It is okay to leave a job, but ensuring they know you left on good terms is important.

 Questions to ask at the end of the interview